-All parties shall understand that the purpose of the observation(s), and / or the complexity of the student's needs being evaluated or observed, may result in observation requests requiring more planning and observation time than others.
-For outside providers completing evaluations, it is understood that the frequency and / or the duration of the observation(s) may need to be modified.
-In these situations, the evaluator and Principal / Principal Designee(s) shall together determine the reasonable and necessary amount of observations may need to occur at greater frequency or extended duration to complete the necessary assessment(s).
+All parties shall understand that the purpose of the observation(s), and/or the complexity of the student's needs being evaluated or observed, may result in observation requests requiring more planning and observation time than others.
+For outside providers completing evaluations, it is understood that the frequency and/or the duration of the observation(s) may need to be modified.
+In these situations, the evaluator and Principal/ Principal Designee(s) shall together determine the reasonable and necessary amount of observation time required to complete the desired purpose or objective.
+For evaluators, it is understood that observations may need to occur at greater frequency or extended duration to complete the necessary assessment(s).
 All evaluators must be credentialed / licensed in the area being evaluated.